EthereumCommonwealth/Callisto-Snapshot/README.md

 ## Requirements

 - Node >6 LTS (Tested with Node 10 LTS)
-- Parity with RPC available and `--fat-db=on` flag.
+- Parity with RPC websocket connection available and `--fat-db=on` flag.

 ## Snapshot info